 (2) Up until recently, I've had a "No SASE Required" policy.
-Unfortunately, I've recently had to go on medical disability, and the fixed income circumstances really bites.
-So effective immediately (29 March 2014), I would respectfully request an SASE for a domestic return.
+Unfortunately, I've joined the ranks of the retired and the fixed income circumstances really bites.
+So I would respectfully request an SASE for a domestic return.
 However I never refuse a QSL card request.
-But if your QSL card reflects service in the Armed Forces (Active or Veteran), civil Public Service in Fire Suppression, Law Enforcement, Emergency Medical Services or Rescue, the "no SASE" offer stands.
+But if your QSL card reflects service in the Armed Forces (Active, Reserve, National Guard or Veteran), civil Public Service in Fire Suppression, Law Enforcement, Emergency Medical Services or Rescue, the "no SASE" offer stands.
 You have my back, it's the least I can do for you!

 (4) Foreign QSL request need only include 1.00USD or 1.00 EURO for a return card.
 It's actually slightly more than that from the US to overseas, but I will make up the $.20!
 If I can't afford 20 cents, I am REALLY in trouble!
 Two greenbacks for a Stateside-to-foreign destination QSL is really unnecessary except for the QSL managers or Special Event stations, for which that $.20 would add up in a hurry!

 (5) I DO participate in the bureau (buro) program.
 Of course you know it's slow, but it's a heck of a lot cheaper to get those cards passed around.
 I have envelopes on-file with the single-letter prefix "4-land" buro.

 (6) SWL cards welcomed!
 SASE for domestic cards same as above.
 Please make sure the card not only has my information on it, but the call sign of the station I was working at the time.
 DX SWL's, same as above also.
 If the bureau is OK, I will send it that way.
 Otherwise please enclose $1.00USD or 1 Euro (I don't know how to make the new "Euro" character...Sorry!)